- Search The Registry

 - My Account

 Jimi Hendrix was born on this date in 1942.
-He was a Black blues and rock guitarist.
+He was a Black and Native American blues and rock guitarist.

-In 1966, while leading his own band in Greenwich Village in New York City, where he had attracted a small following, Hendrix was noticed by British rock musician Chas Chandler, who took him to London and introduced him to Noel Redding, a bass player, and Mitch Mitchell, a drummer.
+As a youth, he taught himself to play the guitar and, while in high school, joined a rhythm and blues band that performed locally.
+From 1962 to 1965, he traveled throughout the United States as a lead guitarist for several rhythms and blues artists.
+In 1966, while leading his band in Greenwich Village in New York City, where he had attracted a small following, Hendrix was noticed by British rock musician Chas Chandler, who took him to London and introduced him to Noel Redding, a bass player, and Mitch Mitchell, a drummer.

 Hendrix was an outstanding blues guitarist working in a rock idiom.
 The melodic lines of his extended solos were alternately ragged, soaring, or rhythmically driving, while his phrasing was augmented by the use of extremely high volume and electronic distortion.
-His playing had a sensuous, exotic quality that was original and instantly recognizable.
+His playing had a sensual, exotic, original, and instantly recognizable quality.

-Jimi Hendrix, known for his innovative playing of the electric guitar and as a symbol of the 1960s youth counterculture died on September 18, 1970.
+Jimi Hendrix, known for his innovative electric guitar playing and as a symbol of the 1960s youth counterculture, died on September 18, 1970.
 This was during his third European tour resulting from an apparent overdose of barbiturates in London, England.

-In 2011, he was voted as the best guitar player of all time by Rolling Stone Magazine.
+In 2011, he was voted the best guitar player of all time by Rolling Stone Magazine.

 R. R. Bowker Co., Copyright 1980